kabeep/forex/README.md

 ## 🏅 Credits

-[exchange-api][exchange-api-url] - This package would not exist without this.
+- [exchange-api][exchange-api-url] - This package would not exist without this.

+## 🔗 Related

+- [forex-cli][forex-cli-url] - 💱 A Node.js Library to convert foreign exchange in terminal.

 ## 🤝 Contribution